alf CLI Reference

 Usage

-alf purge -r <runtime> -w <workspace> [-a <agent-id>]Flags
+alf purge -r <runtime> -w <workspace> [--agent <alias-or-id>]Flags

 | Flag | Short | Required | Description |